zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_bestroutethrough} best route from (object) to (object) through (description of objects) ... object
 >
-> This phrase produces a direction to take in order to get from A to B by the shortest number of movements between rooms which match the given description, or produces "nothing" if there is no way through at all.
+> This phrase produces a direction to take in order to get from A to B by the shortest number of movements between rooms which match the given description, or produces `nothing` if there is no way through at all.
 Example:
 >
 >     best route from the Drawbridge to the Keep through visited rooms
 >
-> The condition – in this case, that "visited rooms" must be used – also applies to both ends of the journey, so if either Drawbridge or Keep are unvisited then this is "nothing".
-(Similarly, saying something like "...through containers" would mean there is never a route.)
+> The condition – in this case, that `visited rooms` must be used – also applies to both ends of the journey, so if either Drawbridge or Keep are unvisited then this is `nothing`.
+(Similarly, saying something like `...through containers` would mean there is never a route.)

 Lastly, the following phrases can find out how long the journey would be.
-(They are quite a bit faster than using the "best route..." phrases repeatedly and counting.)
+(They are quite a bit faster than using the `best route...` phrases repeatedly and counting.)

 > phrase: {ph_bestroutelength} number of moves from (object) to (object) ... number
 >